zabereznikova/docs.de-de/docs/visual-basic/language-reference/modifiers/overloads.md

 ## <a name="remarks"></a>Hinweise

-*Überladen von* wird die Bereitstellung von mehr als eine Definition für einen angegebenen Eigenschaft oder Prozedur im gleichen Bereich.
-Durch das erneute Deklarieren einer Eigenschaft oder Prozedur mit einer anderen Signatur wird gelegentlich aufgerufen *Ausblenden nach Signatur*.
+*Overloading* is the practice of supplying more than one definition for a given property or procedure name in the same scope.
+Redeclaring a property or procedure with a different signature is sometimes called *hiding by signature*.

 ## <a name="rules"></a>Regeln

-- **Deklarationskontext.** Sie können `Overloads` nur in einer Eigenschaft oder einer Prozedurdeklarationsanweisung verwenden.
+- **Declaration Context.** You can use `Overloads` only in a property or procedure declaration statement.

-- **Kombinierte Modifizierer.** Sie können keine angeben `Overloads` zusammen mit [Shadows](../../../visual-basic/language-reference/modifiers/shadows.md) in derselben Prozedurdeklaration.
+- **Combined Modifiers.** You cannot specify `Overloads` together with [Shadows](../../../visual-basic/language-reference/modifiers/shadows.md) in the same procedure declaration.

-- **Erforderliche Unterschiede.** Die *Signatur* in dieser Deklaration muss sich von der Signatur jeder Eigenschaft oder Prozedur, die sie überlädt.
+- **Required Differences.** The *signature* in this declaration must be different from the signature of every property or procedure that it overloads.
 Die Signatur besteht aus der Eigenschaft oder dem Prozedurnamen und dem Folgenden:

   - der Anzahl der Parameter